Design Handoff: What it Looks Like with UXPin Merge

 Once the prototypes are ready for production, the designer hands them off to developers.
 Such a process can be troublesome – the right tool stack being a part of that.
 There are quite a few design tools that help with design handoff, but what’s the difference between them when handing off prototypes to the developer?

 One of the major differences between popular design tools is their approach to the final product of the designer’s work – the prototype of the product.
 Some of them render prototypes to vector graphics, while others to code.
 Let’s explore it.

 With UXPin Merge, designers can build fully-functioning interactive prototypes with the exact components used in the final product.
 It syncs fully coded components from a GitHub repository or Storybook to UXPin’s editor.
-Request access to Merge and see how it can make you release coherent products.
+See how UXPin Merge can make you release coherent products.
+Request access to Merge.

 The Handoff Limitations of Vector-Based Design Tools

 Here is a prototype that is going to be handed off from the designers to the developers.
 Let’s say that it is created in a vector-based design tool.
 It means that all the components are vector based while the interactions only mimic code.

 Let’s focus on components first.
 Some of them might be new, which means that the developer has to build them from scratch.
 Others are existing components that this engineer may need to modify.

 When getting a prototype built in a vector-based design tool, the interactions might not even exist in the code, so the developer has to create them, or else, call for more designer-developer meetings to understand exactly what is needed and manage expectations.

 This is a system where designers and developers are creating the source of truth for a design system.
 They are the ones creating the documentation of the reusable master components, and how interactions should work.